 Price negotiations: How to respond when a competing vendor underbids you

-You’ve put yourself in an enviable position as a salesperson.
+We all know this kind of price negotiation: You’ve put yourself in an enviable position as a salesperson.
 Over the course of several weeks or months you’ve worked hard to qualify a prospect, familiarize him with your product and build a relationship.

 He likes you and he likes what you’re selling.
 You estimate that there’s a 90% chance you’ll close the sale during your next conversation.